 As a child I drew all the time.
 As I got older, I became very involved in wrestling and art was set to the side.
 I was inspired by my brother’s work in illustration, and went back to college to earn a B.A. in Art from Buffalo State in 2002.
 After graduation, I enrolled in several workshops, including the Schuler School of Fine Arts in Baltimore.
 I continued to study on my own for several years until I was introduced to the Academy of Realist Art in Toronto.
-I have been training there for over 5 years.
+I trained there on a part time basis for 7 years.
 The Academy’s program is based on the French and Italian Academies of the 19th century.
-I am currently teaching the drawing program used by the Academy of Realist Art at my Buffalo studio, The Drawing Room.
 I continually push my work to grow as I learn and gain more experience as an artist and person.
 My work is a reflection on various aspects of my life.
 I paint and draw in the style of the Old Masters, while employing contemporary themes.
 I often use metaphors to illustrate an experience or belief.
 I use light to accent physical beauty, create a mood or drama, in addition to being a subject itself.